-Whether you’re spending 2 days in Sydney, 3 days or even a week in Sydney, we’ve got your activities covered for the trip.
-Here’s what we like to think is the best Sydney itinerary out!
+Whether you’re spending 2 days in Sydney, 3 days, or even a week in Sydney, we’ve got your activities covered for the trip.
+Here’s what we like to think is the best Sydney itinerary!

 Table of Contents

 The best time to visit Sydney is widely up for debate.
 While there’s no wrong time to visit this gorgeous city, you should make an informed decision when deciding what time of year you’d like to go.

 January is the hottest month of the year in Sydney, as it’s just after the summer solstice.
 In February and March, Sydney tends to get its highest rainfall.